Purdue-CS193/homework-0-Kelby-Lapierre/index.md

 ## Hello My name is Kelby and Welcome to GitHub Pages
+-In CS193 I enjoy the simplicity of the class and the useful skills it will teach me along the way!
 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.